Embraer EMB 314 Super Tucano: Portugal

+In 2021, Portugal showed interest in acquiring at least 10 aircraft.
+In 2022, the Portuguese Air Force reportedly proposed to purchase 12 second-hand A-29s from Brazilian Air Force reserves.
+In August 2022 the Chief of Staff of the Air Force stated the service's interest in acquiring propeller aircraft for combat missions.
+By July 2024, it was reported that negotiations were underway for new-build A-29Ns.

+In December 2024, it was announced that the Força Aérea Portuguesa would acquire twelve A-29N Super Tucanos.

 United States

 Civilian

 One Super Tucano was purchased by a subsidiary of Blackwater Worldwide, an American private military contractor.
-The aircraft lacked the machine guns normally mounted in the wings.
-In 2012, that aircraft was subsequently purchased by Tactical Air Support, Inc., of Reno, Nevada.
+It lacked the normal wing-mounted machine guns.
+In 2012, that aircraft was sold on to Tactical Air Support, Inc., of Reno, Nevada.

 Military

 Special operations

 In 2008, the U.S. Navy began testing the Super Tucano at the behest of the U.S. Special Operations Command for its potential use to support special warfare operations, giving it the official U.S. designation A-29B.